Explorer-USS-0-1/Explorer-USS.0.1/README.md

 >[!Note]
 >
-> Is possible to test every part of the project separatley:
+> Is possible to test every part of the project separatley
-> -To test only the rover movement,  ((ADD ALL OF THEM))

 ## COMMUNICATION